 These Low-Carb Braided Garlic Breadsticks add garlicky goodness to any meal.
 This recipe works for low-carb, LC/HF, diabetic, Atkins, ketogenic, gluten-free, grain-free, and Banting diets.

 Disclaimer: Some of the links on this site are affiliate links which means we make a small commission from any sales to help keep the recipes coming!
 You do not pay any more.
 Thank you for your support!

-These Low-Carb Braided Garlic Breadsticks make an ideal accompaniment for soups, salads, dipping sauces, or zucchini noodle pasta dishes.
+These Low-Carb Braided Garlic Breadsticks make an ideal accompaniment for soups, salads, dipping sauces, zucchini noodle pasta dishes, this recipe for low carb chicken Parmesan or this low-carb eggplant cannelloni.
 They have slightly crisp edges for nibbling with a soft, satisfying inside.
 A sprinkle of oregano enhances the garlic flavor and a sprinkle of sea salt satisfies that salt craving.
 Not only do these breadsticks taste amazing, their braided shape makes them look fantastic!

 How I have missed breadsticks since I’ve gone low-carb!
 Somehow soup and salad just aren’t the same without a bit of bread to nibble on.
 And what about those little bowls of balsamic and olive oil like they serve with bread in restaurants?
 Useless without the bread, right?
 These little braids solve that problem.
 They work perfectly with soup, salad, and olive oil.
 They would be amazing with some good gooey cheese dip or some low-carb pizza sauce as well.
 Need I go on?